section-engineering-education/engineering-education/content/articles/spam-detection-model-using-scikit-learn/index.md

 ### Feature extraction from text
 Feature extraction is the process of getting important characteristics from the raw text.
 Machine learning models do not understand the text and can not use text directly, that's why we have to perform feature extraction.
 The extracted features will now be used as inputs for the model.

-During the process of feature extraction, we have to convert the raw text into a vector of numeric values.
+During feature extraction, we have to convert the raw text into a vector of numeric values.
 The vectors of numeric values represent the original raw text.
 Machine learning models easily understand numeric values and can use them directly.

-This process of converting raw text to vectors of numeric values will be done using the `CountVectorizer` Python package. `CountVectorizer` is a powerful tool from [Scikit-learn](https://scikit-learn.org/) library that speeds up this process of feature extraction from text.
+This process of converting raw text to vectors of numeric values will be done using the `CountVectorizer` Python package. `CountVectorizer` is a powerful tool from [Scikit-learn](https://scikit-learn.org/) library that speeds up this feature extraction process from text.

 Let's import `CountVectorizer`.